 - “I told her and told her and told her and she just doesn’t seem to listen.”

 If you’re similar to me, you may have a reaction to being told what to do.
-The most benign reactions might be walking away, or flipping the bird, or letting the other person know they are #1 with a specific finger upturned.
+The most benign reactions might be walking away, ignoring what was said, or letting the other person know they are #1 with a specific finger upturned.
 More overt reactions could be colourful and vibrantly emphasized words aimed at the tellor, which smack them like the smooth side of a shovel.

 Experience shows the “telling” habit does not lead to effective communication, healthy relationships, or getting the desired results.
 The telling behaviour diminishes trust and ultimately tears relationships apart.